boyter/boyter.org/content/posts/2017-02-12-setup-concourseci-2-6-0-nginx-signed-certificates-ubuntu-16-04.md

 ---
 [Concourse CI][1] is a very nice continuous integration server.

-However for installs there are a few gotcha&#8217;s you need to keep in mind.
+However for installs there are a few gotcha's you need to keep in mind.
 Mostly these relate to how TLS/SSL works.

 The first is that while it is possible to run concourse inside Docker I found this to cause a lot of issues with workers dying and not recovering.
 I would suggest installing the binarys on bare machines.
-When I moved from a docker cluser using Amazon&#8217;s ECS to a single t2.large instance not only were builds faster but it was a far more reliable solution.
+When I moved from a docker cluser using Amazon's ECS to a single t2.large instance not only were builds faster but it was a far more reliable solution.

 I am also not going to automate this install, and will leave it as an excercise for you the reader to do this yourself.
 I would suggest using Python Fabric, or something like Puppet, Ansible or Saltstack to achive this.